elenakhusainova/ProjectEuler/README.md

 # Project Euler

-Here I have some selected colutions to the problem posted on https://projecteuler.net/
+Here I have some selected solutions to the problem posted on https://projecteuler.net/